JBD84/RealTimeBusTracker/README.md

 ## :sparkles: Features

-:heavy_check_mark: Miraflores is one of the most tourist city of peru, and here we have two special place tu drink something special.
+:heavy_check_mark: Miraflores is one of the most tourist city of peru, and here we have two special place tu drink something diferent.

 ## :rocket: Technologies